openflighthpc/docs.openflighthpc.org/docs/docs/flight-environment/use-flight/flight-user-suite/flight-silo/index.md

 This section details the various commands used to manage silos, files and software.

-## Setting up
+## Setting up platforms

-Use `flight silo type avail` to list all available platform types. e.g.
+Use `flight silo type avail` to list all available platform types and their current state. e.g.
 ```bash
 [flight@chead1 ~]$ flight silo type avail
 ┌───────────┬───────────────────────────────┬──────────┐